Who Is This Credit Card Best For?

 Looks for good quality at a fair price while buying for the household See more cards

 Spends time making their house or condo a comfortable, safe place to call home See more cards

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

 The Home Depot Consumer Credit Card is best for DIY enthusiasts who spend a lot of money buying materials for home improvement projects.
-It can also be a huge boon for someone who plans to make an expensive home upgrade—for example, buying a new set of home appliances for a kitchen remodel—when you need time to pay the balance off.
+It can also be a huge boon if you’re planning to make an expensive home upgrade—for example, buying a new set of home appliances for a kitchen remodel—and you need time to pay the balance off.

 Accessible for applicants with fair credit